ViditKalani/Testing-Web-App-Design-with-A-B-Testing/README.md

 # Testing Web App Design with A/B Testing

+Our web app can be found at: https://mail929.github.io/MU-COSC4500-Project/webpage/

 We sought to test how users of different types interacted with a website displaying public transit stations.
 Subjects were asked to identify stations in different economic areas, while we also tracked their interactions based on their handedness, age, and more general demographic information.
 The results were largely inconclusive, showing that different